DLorenzoLaguno17/MultiplayerGame/README.md

 # Multiplayer Game

-__ is a simple multiplayer game which consists in shooting to death all the other players on the room!
+__ is a simple multiplayer game developed by 4th grade students Daniel Lorenzo and Jacobo Galofre which consists in shooting to death all the other players on the room!

 ## Project features